kithminrw/kithminrw/README.md

  - I contributed for the SystemVerilog Short Course on [ASIC flow with Synopsys DesignCompiler & IC Compiler](https://github.com/SkillSurf/systemverilog/tree/master/asic_flow).

 #### EmbeddedML Short Course
 - I have been interested in developing and improving a course on embedded machine learning.
-I am workign with a team on developing the following demos;
+I am working with a team on developing the following demos;
   - Embedded machine learning for speech recognition using Arduino Nano 33 BLE Sense | [Repo]()
   - Embedded machine learning for person detection using Arduino Nano 33 BLE Sense | [Repo]()
   - Embedded machine learning for gesture recognition using Arduino Nano 33 BLE Sense | [Repo](https://github.com/devnithw/gesture-tinyml)